GoLearnToCode/kiei924-chi-w16/syllabus.md

 ### Week 1

 * Get your Development Environment set up
  * Learn to use the Github app to share code with others
+ * Create three sample repositories inside your Github account
+ * Use Atom to write code

 * Understand the Building Block #1 of the web: HTML
+  * Elements
+  * Attributes
   * Start the first version of your own website

 ### Week 2